ACT fact sheet

 4) Feedback report

-The ACT® scoring thus combines:
+The ACT® rating thus combines:

-• A score from 1 to 20 (Performance Rating)
+A score from 1 to 20 (Performance Rating)

-• A sign (Trend Rating: + (improvement), - (deterioration) and = (stable))
+A sign (Trend Rating: + (improvement), - (deterioration) and = (stable))

-ACT® methodologies have expanded since their creation with the addition of new sectoral methodologies.
+The ACT® methodologies have been expanded since their creation with the addition of new sectoral methodologies.
 Currently, the sectoral method on agriculture & agri-food as well as a new method on biodiversity issues are in the pilot phase and will soon be integrated into the ACT® methodology catalogue.
-In addition, a new ACT methodology dedicated to " Adaptation " has recently been developed and is the subject of a dedicated fact sheet.
+In addition, a new ACT methodology dedicated to “ Adaptation actions ” has recently been developed and is the subject of a dedicated fact sheet.

 Does the approach rely on tools?